 Do I Really Need an Attorney for a Misdemeanor Assault and Battery Charge?

 Yes.
 Assault and battery is a very serious criminal offense in Massachusetts—even if it is a misdemeanor charge.
 Even a misdemeanor assault and battery charge could carry up to 2.5 years in county jail.
 Hiring a Barnstable assault and battery attorney for an assault and battery charge is highly recommended.
-A lawyer can evaluate your case, develop a strong defense strategy, and take action to make sure that your rights and your interests are protected each and every step of the way.
+They can evaluate your case, develop a strong defense strategy, and take action to make sure that your rights and your interests are protected each and every step of the way.

 Can a Simple Assault and Battery Charge Result in Jail Time in Barnstable?